dcomtois/summarytools/README.md

 It is possible to display *column*, *total*, or no proportions at all.
 We can also omit the marginal totals to have a simple *2 x 2* table.
+This time, we’ll use the html-rendering print option `method = "render"`.

 ``` r
 with(tobacco,